-The WJEC science pathway focuses on how science plays and important part of everyday life and because of this focus students are able to see the importance and relevance of science to them.
+Science is taught using the Themed Curriculum and using National Curriculum Objectives.
 Units include areas such as science and the human body, introduction to plant and animal care, energy in the home and work place, renewable energy, the science of light and sound and variation and adaptation.

-The media entry level pathway is not only a subject that gives students important skills for the modern world it is also supports the understanding of English skills such as purpose, audience and format and genres.
-The elements included link to the PHSE curriculum as students learn about issues that affect our students’ lives such as the influence of adverts and films and the use of ICT.
-The course is taught through the cross-curricular themes which give students deeper understanding of the topic.
-Units include areas such as exploring film genres, exploring advertising, creating a print media project, designing a music website and creating an audio-visual sequence
+Media is not only a subject that gives students important skills for the modern world it is also supports the understanding of English skills such as purpose, audience and format and genres.
+The elements included link to the Themed Curriculum as well as learning about issues that affect our students’ lives such as the influence of adverts and films and the use of ICT.
+Topics include areas such as exploring film genres, exploring advertising, creating a print media project, designing a music website and creating an audio-visual sequence.

-We believe that it is of upmost importance for our students to be supported in making responsible and well informed decisions for their future, how to be socially repsonsbile and for them to understand why their learning is important and in particular how it is going to help them once they leave school.
-Through the WJEC scheme students focus areas such as working towards a goal, working as part of a group, community action, using technology in the home and community, preparation for work, managing social relationships, managing money and individual rights and responsibilities.
+We believe that it is of upmost importance for our students to be supported in making responsible and well informed decisions for their future, how to be socially responsible and for them to understand why their learning is important and in particular how it is going to help them once they leave school.
+Through the Themed Curriculum, students focus on areas such as working towards a goal, working as part of a group, community action, using technology in the home and community, preparation for work, managing social relationships, managing money and individual rights and responsibilities.

-As with all subjects in KS3 the following use the cross-curriculum themes to help connect and drive the students learning.
+As with all subjects in KS3 the following use the Themed Curriculum to help connect and drive the students learning.

-Over two years students complete the City and Guilds Entry level certificate in food studies.
-Through this course students cover a range of skills including Health, safety and hygiene, use of basic kitchen equipment, an awareness of balanced diets, shopping and food storage, preparation and cooking food and preparing, cooking and presenting meals for a variety of occasions.
+Cookery is linked to the Themed Curriculum and students learn a range of skills including Health, safety and hygiene, use of basic kitchen equipment, an awareness of balanced diets, shopping and food storage, preparation and cooking food and preparing, cooking and presenting meals for a variety of occasions.

 In years 7 and 8 the primary focus of these lessons is on the functional skills of ICT such as the use of PowerPoint, Excel, Word, Publisher, filling out forms, using emails, audio software and imaging software.
 ICT also is an important part of the media course and is used in maths and English lessons.

-These lessons are directly related to the theme or novel that is being studied in English.
-A range of history, geography, R.E. and politics is covered dependent on the current theme.
+These lessons are linked to the Themed Curriculum .
+A range of History, Geography, R.E. and Politics is covered dependent on the current theme.
 Areas of study include World War 2 – the Holocaust, homelessness, heroes, medical advances/scientific advances, natural habitats and Elizabethan history.

-As in humanities, art lessons follow the cross-curricular themes/novels across both years.
-Students explore a range of artists, styles and media including graffiti, impressionist, surrealism and modern.
+As in humanities, art lessons follow the Themed Curriculum.
+Across both years, students explore a range of artists, styles and media including graffiti, impressionist, surrealism and modern.

 As in KS2, students cover a range of PE skills through different types of activities including ball games, swimming, trampolining, athletics, boxing, gymnastics, archery and biking.